openaps/AndroidAPSdocs/docs/EN/Configuration/Accu-Chek-Insight-Pump.md

 ## Hardware and software requirements

 - A Roche Accu-Chek Insight pump (any firmware, they all work)
+<br>   Note: AAPS will write data always in first basal rate profile in the pump
 - An Android phone
 - The AndroidAPS app (at least v2.1) installed on your phone